imscruz/Scapy-Scripts/README.md

 # Hello i just want to learn hack thing on local network so i just basically im learning scapy right now
 i puplish my scapy scripts for free and archive my history
+# TUTOREAL
+" pip install scapy " for work and if u get error just update pip and install the other modules

 *hayat sasırtır zaten* 😅